GET TO KNOW ME.

 In 2023, a social media trend emerged, asking people—particularly men—how often they thought about the Roman Empire.
 Since then, many have used this reference to imply that it relates to something someone thinks about frequently.
 As a woman who actually studies the ancient Roman Empire, I think about it every single day.

-This blog explores our daily hyper-fixations, both positive and negative.
-There will also be opportunities to present interesting connections between modern life and the ancient past.
-As a female scholar in the Classics, I find it essential to utilize my interest in the modern reception and application of the Classical world to explore valuable lessons from our everyday lives that connect us to a seemingly distant past.
+This blog explores our (my) daily hyper-fixations — presenting interesting connections between modern life and the ancient past.
+It is essential to explore valuable lessons from our everyday lives that connect us to a seemingly distant past.

 Anything goes with this.
 Let’s have fun.